solliancenet/MCW-Migrate-Linux-OSS-DB-to-Azure/Hands-on lab/Before the HOL - Migrate and modernize case for Linux and OSS DB to Azure.md

 <!-- /TOC -->

-# Migrate and modernize case for Linux and OSS DB to Azure before the hands-on lab setup guide
+# Building the business migration case with Linux and OSS DB to Azure before the hands-on lab setup guide

 ## Requirements